cristhiangrundmann/GrOS/README.md

   - **TAB**: Swap the cursor position between the ASCII and the hex panels.

 ## Notes
-  - When you type data in either the panels, only the video memory is changed.
+  - When you type data in either panel, only the video memory is changed.
   When you `save` the sector, the video data is dumped into a memory buffer which in turn is stored in the actual disk.
   When you `read` the sector, the disk sector is read into the memory buffer and the video memory updates automatically.
   It's only the memory buffer that can run custom code, of course, so you need to `save` the data into the disk to actually update it.